Teaching Middle Ages

 So here are some basic advice about public speaking that I wish public speakers would remember.
 Nothing earth shattering, but they are often ignored

-- Write out your text.
+• Write out your text.
 This has been such a basic principle of public speaking for centuries that it is simply amazing that so many speakers do not abide by it and think they can get away with it.
 Most of the time, they don’t.
-It does make a difference in a many respects, from preparation to delivery!
+It does make a difference in many respects, from preparation to delivery!

 A Book Recommendation